Australia job outlook

 Factors influencing job creation or reduction

 The speed of technological change will be uncontrollable in the world of work in the next 10 years.
 This generation can deliver great rewards to the Australian economy through productivity growth.
 Also, the increase in powerful Artificial Intelligence (AI)-led technologies in industries has led to fears about its impact on jobs.
-Important parts of the labour force risk being left behind if they are not well prepared with the instructions and skills demanded by the developing economy.
+Important parts of the labor force risk being left behind if they are not well prepared with the instructions and skills demanded by the developing economy.

 In-Demand Industries and Occupations